 #5.
 Mobile Stores

-Of all the technological advancements that are credit for the growth in the popularity of ecommerce, mobiles take up the top position.
+Of all the technological advancements that are credited for the growth in the popularity of ecommerce, mobiles take up the top position.
 Smartphones, with their ease of access and applications, have literally put ecommerce in the hands of people.
 This has given internet sales a strong boost.
-According to Statista, sales made through mobiles went from increasing by 15% in 2016 to over 60% in 2019.
+According to Statista, sales made through mobiles went from increasing by 15% in 2019 to over 60% in 2020.
 Such a strong figure clearly indicates mobile shopping as a strong and steady trend for ecommerce.
 With millennials and GenZ entering the main part of the spending force, this figure is bound to increase as time passes.

 While mobile shopping isn’t the newest of concepts, its sudden surge in terms of popularity certainly is.
 This makes it pretty much a priority for any business to make sure that it offers users a comfortable and intuitive user experience.
 For starters, retailers should ensure that both their websites and their ecommerce stores are optimized to be viewed on mobile devices.
 They should also ensure that the content and design of the website matches with the current algorithm.
-Finally, if they have applications, they must update it regularly, and keep it free from bugs and glitches.
+Finally, if they have applications, they must update them regularly, and keep them free from bugs and glitches.
 Doing these will help retailers ensure that they are making the best of one of the fastest-evolving ecommerce trends.

 Like it or hate it, you cannot ignore it.
 That is the effect that the ongoing COVID-19 pandemic has had on internet shopping.
-The novel coronavirus, which almost no one saw coming, has started what is set of becoming one of the most long-lasting trends for ecommerce.
+The novel coronavirus, which almost no one saw coming, has started what is set to become one of the most long-lasting trends for ecommerce.
 As most of the world has gone into lockdown mode, and most people are quarantined in their homes, the rise in orders has risen very sharply.
 While this development itself is not surprising considering the context of the pandemic, the figures certainly are.
-Ecommerce mogul Amazon itself, for instance, has so far seen a rise in revenue worth $24 billion, courtesy more and more people adopting ecommerce channels as their primary source.
+Ecommerce mogul Amazon itself, for instance, has so far seen a rise in revenue worth $24 billion, courtesy of more and more people adopting ecommerce channels as their primary source.

 Most experts agree that while the coronavirus will pass, the impact caused by the pandemic on ecommerce will not.
 With people getting more comfortable with ecommerce and buying everything from prepared food to 3D furniture online, there will be a much larger inclination towards shopping over the internet.
 This means that existing ecommerce retailers should up their game to make themselves as efficient as possible.
 This also gives a chance to struggling businesses, especially those that operate mainly through brick-and-mortar stores to pivot and reinvent themselves.